-It is well known that when the size of the state-space of an irreducible Markov chain is a finite and fixed integer, the chain converges to its equilibrium measure exponentially fast \cite[Chapter 4]{peres-book}.
-We, however, adopt the approach introduced by Aldous and Diaconis \cite{Aldous_Diaconis_cutoff}.
-This approach revolves around a parameterized family of Markov chains, typically parameterized by the size of the state-space as a scaling factor.
+It is well known that when the size of the state-space of an irreducible Markov chain is a finite, fixed integer, the chain converges to its equilibrium measure exponentially fast \cite[Chapter 4]{peres-book}.
+We adopt the approach of Aldous and Diaconis \cite{Aldous_Diaconis_cutoff} to study mixing times.
+This approach revolves around a parametrised family of Markov chains, typically parametrised by the size of the state-space as a scaling factor.
 The key question is to determine how long it takes for the chain to reach a close approximation of its stationary state.

-The \emph{mixing time}, roughly speaking, is the amount of time required for the chain to approach stationarity in \emph{total variation distance}, such that this distance is less than a given value (typically chosen to be 1/4).
-We will employ the \emph{path coupling method}, introduced by Wilson in \cite{Wilson}, to derive the upper and the lower bounds on the mixing time.
+The \emph{mixing time}, roughly speaking, is the amount of time required for the chain to approach stationarity in \emph{total variation distance} such that this distance is less than a given value (typically chosen to be 1/4).
+We will employ the \emph{coupling method} to derive the upper and the lower bounds on the mixing time.

-Related to the concept of mixing times is the \emph{cutoff phenomenon}, an abrupt change in the total variation distance as the Markov chain converges to its equilibrium.
-For random walks on dynamical Erd{\"o}s–R{\'e}nyi random graphs, the {cutoff phenomenon} was proven in \cite{Sousi}.
-The universality of the cutoff for quasi-random graphs, particularly those with an added random matching, is characterized in \cite{Hermon}.
+Mixing times of Markov chains on graphs are well understood for classical models such as random walks, which mix in logarithmic time on many random graph families including random regular graphs \cite{Sly2010}.
+More recently, mixing time bounds have also been studied for time-inhomogeneous chains on dynamically evolving graphs, where comparable logarithmic behaviour can still be observed \cite{Erb2023}.

+More generally, for epidemic-type interacting particle systems on random graphs, there has been significant interest in understanding their limiting behaviour, mixing properties, and cutoff phenomena, all of which depend delicately on the choice of model parameters and the underlying network.
+For instance, the contact process on random graphs has been extensively studied, where it is shown to exhibit long survival times and phase transitions depending on the underlying graph structure and parameters \cite{Su2015,ChatterjeeDurrett}.